thrhead/Structra/memory-bank/projectbrief.md

 # Assembly Tracker Project Brief

 ## Project Overview
-Assembly Tracker is a web application for tracking field assembly and service teams.
-The system enables management of assembly processes, cost control, and team coordination for factory external operations.
+Assembly Tracker is a comprehensive platform for tracking field assembly and service teams.
+The system enables management of assembly processes, cost control, and team coordination for factory external operations through both a web dashboard and a native mobile application.

 ## Core Requirements
 - User authentication with role-based access (Admin, Manager, Team Lead, Worker, Customer)